Cerebrum internal capsule

 Micturition is the parasympathetic function.

-Lower spinal level Center of micturition located on the S2-S4 segment of spinal cord and parasympathetic fibers are carried by pelvic splanchnic nerves.
+The lower spinal level Center of micturition is located on the S2-S4 segment of the spinal cord and parasympathetic fibers are carried by pelvic splanchnic nerves.

-Main component of white matter of cerebrum is myelinated nerve fibers
+The main component of the white matter of the cerebrum is myelinated nerve fibers

 Subdivision of white matter